EU investment plan may have no added value, auditors say

 A European Fund for Strategic Investments (EFSI) was set up last year in a bid to boost funding for riskier companies and projects, in particular for infrastructure, education and research, that are most affected by low levels of investment in the EU.

-The EFSI intends to use 21 billion euros (18.91 billion pounds)of EU guarantees and cash to attract private investment of at least 315 billion euros by mid-2018.
+The EFSI intends to use 21 billion euros ($23.52 billion) of EU guarantees and cash to attract private investment of at least 315 billion euros by mid-2018.
 The Commission said in September it plans to double the funding target of the program and to extend it to 2022, after data showed the plan has generated more than 100 billion euros of investment, in line with targets.

 But the European Court of Auditors, the body assessing the regularity and performance of EU spending, said the investment plan may have no added value, as it is not clear whether it is attracting funds that would have been invested in any case.